kr41/h10n/docs/narrative/3_helpers.rst

 Helpers
 =======

-It's time to resolve the problem with indefinite article forms from previous topic.
+It's time to resolve the problem with indefinite article forms from :ref:`the_problem` topic.
 The code is very simple:

 ..  code-block:: python